The Machine Learning Lifecycle

 (Adapted from Microsoft’s – Data Science Lifecycle)

 In one of our previous articles, we have discussed in detail the multiple reasons why such a high number of ML initiatives fail to make it to the production phase.
-The need to deal with these challenges and other smaller nuances of deploying machine learning models has given rise to the relatively new concept of MLOps.
+The need to deal with these challenges and other smaller nuances of deploying ML models has given rise to the relatively new concept of MLOps.

 What is MLOps

 MLOps – a set of best practices aimed at automating the ML lifecycle – brings together the ML system development and ML system operations.
 An amalgamation of DevOps, machine learning, and data engineering, MLOps simplifies machine learning deployment issues in diverse business scenarios by establishing ML as an engineering discipline.
+It brings about several machine learning benefits to otherwise challenging scenarios of ML deployment.

-Businesses can leverage it to craft a definitive process for driving tangible outcomes through ML.
+Businesses can leverage MLOps to craft a definitive process for driving tangible outcomes through ML.
 One of the most prominent reasons behind the rising popularity of MLOps is its ability to bridge the expertise gap between business and data teams.
 Moreover, the wide-spread adoption of ML has had an impact on the evolution of the regulatory landscape.
 As this effect continues to grow, MLOps will help enterprises handle the bulk of regulatory compliance without impacting data practices.

 And finally, the collaborative expertise between data and operations teams allows MLOps to bypass the bottlenecks that exist in the deployment process.
 And as we explore further, we will see how MLOps tightens the loop and irons out the creases in the machine learning system design and implementation framework.